Total Drama Presents: The Ridonculous Race

-Total Drama Presents: The Ridonculous Race (also known as Total Drama: Ridonculous Race or simply The Ridonculous Race) is a Canadian animated reality television series which lampoons the conventions commonly found in reality television (specifically The Amazing Race).
+Total Drama Presents: The Ridonculous Race (also known as Total Drama: The Ridonculous Race or simply The Ridonculous Race) is a Canadian animated reality television series which lampoons the conventions commonly found in reality television (specifically The Amazing Race).
 The show is a spin-off of the original Total Drama series created in 2007 and the second series created as part of the overall franchise.
 The series is created by Fresh TV Inc. and distributed by Cake Entertainment.
 The series premiered in the United States on Cartoon Network on September 7, 2015, while in Canada, the series premiered on the Canadian version of Cartoon Network on January 4, 2016.
-It also aired on ABC3 in Australia, starting December 12, 2015, and CBBC (via BBC iPlayer) in the United Kingdom.
+It also aired on ABC3 in Australia, starting December 23, 2019, and CBBC (via BBC iPlayer) in the United Kingdom.
 The series consists of 26 episodes.

 Plot

-Racers, divided into teams of two, visit a different country or location in every episode and perform in "legs".
+There are 36 racers, divided into teams of two, visit a different country or location in every episode and perform in "legs".
 Teams must race to the "Chill Zone", the finish line for each leg taking on the form of a gold "Carpet of Completion".
 The first team to arrive there have the advantage of starting early, while the team finishing last may face elimination.
 In each of the 26 episodes, each team is required to press a button on any "Don-box" they meet to receive clues that let them decide which challenge they will have to complete.

 Each challenge contains a task that teams must complete to advance throughout the leg.
 Challenges come in four different types: "All-In", which has both members of each team complete a task together; "Botch-or-Watch", which requires one member of each team, usually the team member who did not take on a prior challenge's component, to perform a task; "Either-or", in which teams are given a choice between two different tasks that have to be completed in the same manner as an "All-In"; and "Superteam", in which multiple teams complete together as a team to finish a task.

 Characters and cast

-Total Drama Presents: The Ridonculous Race has 36 brand new contestants with 18 teams, along with four contestants from the original Total Drama series.
-The contestants compete in teams of two throughout the season.
+Total Drama Presents: The Ridonculous Race has 32 brand new contestants and four contestants from the original Total Drama series.
+Unlike the original series, contestants compete in teams of two throughout the season, resulting in a total of 18 teams.

-Characters in bold are reused characters from the original series, while the rest are brand new characters.
-However, some voice actors and actresses who previously worked on Total Drama returned to voice new characters.
-In addition, Anne Maria, Blaineley, Chris McLean, and Ezekiel (pictured in a wanted poster) all made non-speaking cameo appearances in the season finale.